”The opposite of addiction isn’t sobriety, it is connection.” Johann Hari

 Your teenager goes through changes that are a normal part of adolescence.
 But some changes are windows into more sinister things — like experimentation with drugs or alcohol.

-Take note of obvious changes to their behavior, appearance and overall health.
+Please take note of noticeable changes to their behaviour, appearance and overall health.

 Be aware of the major signs of substance abuse.
 Look for alcohol or drug paraphernalia (physical evidence) in their room, their laundry, their school supplies or around the house.

 Some teens are better than others at keeping their habits a secret and covering up their symptoms.
-It’s up to you to be diligent in your observations, without jumping to many conclusions.
+It’s up to you to be diligent in your observations, without jumping to any conclusions.

 Help can be in the form of:

 Your child’s friends